 I’m still working on it, but here is a list of products from my kitchen to help you cook amazing Puerto Rican food!
 These are all tools and ingredients that I actually use and highly recommend.
-I am not affiliated with any of these companies, however, the links will take you to Amazon and if you choose to purchase I will receive a small commission from them.
+I am not affiliated with any of these companies, however, the links will take you to Amazon and if you choose to purchase I may receive a small commission from them.
 Thank you for helping me sustain this blog!

 First up is a caldero, which is an essential!
 Every Puerto Rican cook I know has one, and it’s necessary to make proper pegao, which is the crispy bottom on Puerto Rican Rice.
 They come in all different sizes and we have several.
 I use a smaller one for making Puerto Rican Beans.
 Plus they’re solidly constructed cast aluminum, which means they’re light, and they last almost forever!